Micronutrients for your child's brain

 I highlighted these micronutrients to illustrate a point: that nutrients make the body function and without a steady supply (and good absorption) functions break down and symptoms emerge.

-Start by diversifying the diet to include more brain supportive foods like the ones listed here, and then move on to strategic supplementation and the other factors outlined in this video post and in my book.
+Start by diversifying the diet to include more brain-supportive foods like the ones listed here, and then move on to strategic supplementation and the other factors I outlined in my book.